Marketing and Communications Manager

 Great Lakes Theater

-CLEVELAND, OH – Charles Fee, Producing Artistic Director of Great Lakes Theater (GLT), unveiled an ambitious, six-production array of classics to headline the company’s 2018-19 season.
-Great Lakes Theater’s fifty-seventh year is scheduled to run from September 2018 through May 2019 at Playhouse Square’s Hanna and Ohio Theatres.
+CLEVELAND, OH – Charles Fee, Producing Artistic Director of Great Lakes Theater (GLT), unveiled an ambitious, six-production array of classics to headline the company’s 2019-20 season.
+Great Lakes Theater’s fifty-eighth year is scheduled to run from September 2019 through May 2020 at Playhouse Square’s Hanna and Ohio Theatres.

-Five of the company’s 2018-19 season offerings (Mamma Mia!, Pride and Prejudice, Witness for the Prosecution, The Taming of the Shrew and Million Dollar Quartet), will take place in GLT’s revolutionary, audience-friendly home at the Hanna Theatre, Playhouse Square, while A Christmas Carol will remain in its traditional Ohio Theatre setting.
+Five of the company’s 2019-20 season offerings (The Music Man, Julius Caesar, Sleuth, Much Ado About Nothing and Ain’t Misbehavin’), will take place in GLT’s revolutionary, audience-friendly home at the Hanna Theatre, Playhouse Square, while A Christmas Carol will remain in its traditional Ohio Theatre setting.

 Single tickets will go on sale in July.
 Regular priced adult tickets will range from $15 - $91.
 Regular priced student/youth tickets for the Hanna Theatre are $13 ($26 for A Christmas Carol in the Ohio Theatre) and will be available for all performances.
 Further details and pricing specifics for single performance tickets will be announced in August.

 Great Lakes Theater, Cleveland’s classic company, has brought the pleasure, power and relevance of classic theater to the widest possible audience since 1962.
 The first resident company of Playhouse Square, GLT will celebrate its 38th year in downtown Cleveland this season.
 On its main stage and through its extensive education programming, Great Lakes Theater positively impacts the lives of over 100,000 adults and students annually.